 Water: Water bills vary widely based on usage and the time of year.
 In the area's dry climate, watering your yard every summer is the time when you’re likely to see your water bill climb.
 In the summer, the average water bill in Boise is around $100 a month for a typical household.
 While in the winter months, you can expect to pay as little as $30-$40.

 Internet and cable: Depending on your chosen package and speed, your internet bill could vary in Boise.
-Typical rates range from widely from around $20-$100.
+Typical rates range widely from around $20-$100.

 Natural gas: In Idaho, natural gas is a widely available way to heat your home and cooking.
 Rates are affordable and even recently decreased.
+Boise residents pay about $40 a month for natural gas.

 Sewer: City sewer bills are calculated using a base rate plus usage or the number of occupants at a residence.
 An average monthly sewer bill may range from $25-$40.